 - Allow you to avoid registering as a sex offender

 Additionally, expunged charges still count against you if you face subsequent criminal charges in Los Angeles.
-This is important in two main situations, involving:
+This is important in two main situations: DUI charges and California’s three strike law.

 DUI Charges